Sakshi-2508/BookMyShowApp-UI/README.md

-Here’s a **professional and engaging README template** for your BookMyShow UI project:

----

 # 🎭 BookMyShow App UI

 A modern and interactive **BookMyShow-inspired app UI**, built with a focus on intuitive user experience and clean design principles.
 This project showcases a responsive and visually appealing interface for exploring events, booking tickets, and managing reservations.